cinecert/imf-vtfp/readme.md

       * The given `Resource` is not the first in the virtual track;
       * The given `Resource` and the previous `Resource` have identical values of the `TrackFileId` property;
       * The given `Resource` and the previous `Resource` have a `RepeatCount` value of 1;
-      * The index of the first edit unit of the given `Resource` is exactly one (1) greater than that of the last edit unit of the pervious `Resource` (i.e., the regions of the track file identified by the given `Resource` and the precious `Resource` are contiguous.)
+      * The index of the first edit unit of the given `Resource` is exactly one (1) greater than that of the last edit unit of the previous `Resource` (i.e., the regions of the track file identified by the given `Resource` and the previous `Resource` are contiguous.)

 Then: